 - Interact with your students to create positive rapport with them.
 Arrive at class early so that you can welcome students.
 Address them by name as much as possible, and plan to stay after class to chat with students and answer their questions.

-Using visual aids
+Use effective visual aids

 - Reveal visual information gradually rather than all at once.
 This keeps students focusing on your oral development of each point, instead of rushing to copy down the material.
-Alternately, you could show all the points, then go back to explain each one.

 - Consider creating visual aids during the lecture.
 Solving problems, showing processes, or building models in real time is often clearer for students than seeing completed work.
 You can also create visuals to reflect the outcomes of interactive exercises, thereby validating the students’ input.
 The act of writing also helps you to pace the lecture appropriately.